Martin Bone UK/EU Editor

 Kerrin Carr, Contributor

 I live in the Prestwick, Scotland.
 Taking and making photos is what makes me happy.
-Beginning my photography journey, I found joy in capturing precious moments between people, in everyday situations, and then quickly found the thrill of gig photography.
-I have a wide and varied love of music- from 60s rock, northern soul to indie, and more… I really enjoy going to small gigs and festivals, capturing the energy and spirit of intimate live music feels very special.
-This photography journey of discovery is positively exhilarating.
+Beginning my photography journey, I found joy in capturing precious moments between people, in everyday situations, and then quickly found the thrill of music photography.
+I have a wide and varied love of music- from 60s rock, northern soul to indie, and more...
+I really enjoy going to small gigs and festivals, capturing the energy and spirit of intimate live music feels very special.

 Lyric Beyerl, Contributor